Q1: Who is Deposit Protection Corporation (DPC)?

 Q11: What about the uninsured portion of the deposits?

 Liquidation entails the orderly disposal of assets of a closed bank and recoveries from outstanding loans.
-Proceeds realised will be used to pay off depositors (on a pro-rata basis) for any balance above the insurable amount.
+Proceeds realised will be used to pay off depositors (on a pro-rata basis) for any balance above the insurable amount of $500.

 Q12: I am a non-resident of Zimbabwe.
 Are my deposits protected?

 A: Your place of residence or nationality does not affect deposit protection.
-Deposits placed with a member bank of DPC is protected up to the prescribed limit per depositor per member institution which is paid immediately when a member institution has been closed.
+Deposits placed with a member bank of DPC is protected up to $500 per depositor per member bank which is paid immediately when a member bank has been closed.

 Q13: Who do I contact for further information?